jhu-ep-coursera/fullstack-capstone-course/course-notes/dev_env/windows_dev_env.md

 you must add `C:\Program Files\PostgreSQL\9.6\bin` you your ENV PATH before performing the following steps.

+    **2018-07-15**: I had to add the postgres\bin path to my PATH variable.
+    The installer did not automatically add this.

     ```shell
     $ psql --version
     psql (PostgreSQL) x.x.x